• Menu

 Having a great cover letter to complement your resume is a critical part of applying for jobs.
 If written correctly, it has the power to entice the hiring manager and position you as the best person for the job.
 Cover letters are also a great way to highlight important career information.
 This is the place to provide a brief explanation of your 2-year gap to finish school or care for a sick loved one.
 It’s also a great tool to tailor and highlight your value and relevant skills for a particular job description.

-Since writing a cover letter can be the most painful part of the application process, I created this blog post to provide guidance in the form of a cover letter sample.
+Since writing a cover letter can be one of the most challenging parts of the application process, I created this blog post to provide guidance in the form of a cover letter sample.
 You’ll also want to check out this post for the full scoop on today’s trends for effective cover letter writing.
-If you’re more interested in a cover letter template, you can take the easy route here with Noelle’s Easy Cover Letter Guide & Template.
+If you’re more interested in having someone write your cover letter for you we recommend hiring a professional resume writer to make your life easy.
 If you’re more adventurous and want to learn the method to the madness, here is the step by step breakdown of how a cover letter should be structured, including writing samples:

-This this the easy part, if you already have a resume created then simply use the header that you used for the resume.
+This is the easiest part of writing a cover letter.
+If you already have a resume created then simply use the header that you used for the resume.
 If you aren’t feeling super confident about your resume you can revisit our super helpful resume “how to” guide.
 The header from your resume should consist of your name, title (if applicable) and address.
 Cover letter best practices include consistent branding so it’s important to translate the same look and feel throughout your entire career portfolio.
 It shows a hiring manager that you care about the finer details of things.
-It also gives you a brand image, which is critical in marketing… especially when it comes to marketing yourself.
+It also gives you a brand image which is critical in marketing your professional brand.

 2. Add the Date, Address, and Greeting